 The Adventures of Sherlock Holmes

-Contrasting Regions: London and the Countryside Theme
+The Adventures of Sherlock Holmes Theme of Contrasting Regions: London and the Countryside

 Holmes loves the city: after all, it's "a hobby of [his] to have an exact knowledge of London" (League.148).
 The countryside?
 Not so much.
 In the scattered households of the countryside, Holmes sees a lot of vulnerability to cruelty with no helpful neighbors on hand to stop it.
 Consider the events of "The Speckled Band," "The Engineer's Thumb," and "The Copper Beeches."
 All of these involve long-term abuses that go pretty much unnoticed because they occur in isolated country houses.